seanliuTakeda/GettingAndCleaningData/README.md

 extracteddata <- completedata[, colnamestobeextracted==TRUE]

-# merge extracted data and activitylabels data set by activityid
-extractedatawithactivitylabel <- merge (extracteddata, activitylabels,
+4.2 Merge extracted data and activity labels extractedatawithactivitylabel <- merge (extracteddata, activitylabels,
                                         by="activityid", all.x=TRUE)

-# convert the data frame into data table for easy manipulation
-extractedatawithactivitylabeldt <- data.table(extractedatawithactivitylabel)
+4.3 Convert extracted data from data frame to data table for the ease of manipulation extractedatawithactivitylabeldt <- data.table(extractedatawithactivitylabel)

-# order the data set by subject id then activity id

-ordercols <- c("subjectid", "activityid")
-ordereddt <- setorderv(extractedatawithactivitylabeldt, ordercols)
+4.4 Order the data table by subject id and activity id ordercols <- c("subjectid", "activityid") ordereddt <- setorderv(extractedatawithactivitylabeldt, ordercols)